opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 Aborted (core dumped)
 ```

-Fluid backend has a number of limitations in OpenCV 4.0 (see this
+The fluid backend has a number of limitations in OpenCV 4.0 (see this
 [wiki page](https://github.com/opencv/opencv/wiki/Graph-API) for a
 more up-to-date status).
 In particular, the Box filter used in this
 sample supports only static 3x3 kernel size.

 We can overcome this problem easily by avoiding G-API using Fluid
-version of Box filter kernel in this sample.
+a version of Box filter kernel in this sample.
 It can be done by
 removing the appropriate kernel from the kernel package we've just
 created:

 @snippet cpp/tutorial_code/gapi/porting_anisotropic_image_segmentation/porting_anisotropic_image_segmentation_gapi_fluid.cpp kernel_hotfix

-Now this kernel package doesn't have _any_ implementation of Box
+Now, this kernel package doesn't have _any_ implementation of the Box
 filter kernel interface (specified as a template parameter).
 As
-described above, G-API will fall-back to OpenCV to run this kernel
+described above, G-API will fall back to OpenCV to run this kernel
 now.
-The resulting code with this change now looks like:
+The resulting code with this change now looks like this:

 @snippet cpp/tutorial_code/gapi/porting_anisotropic_image_segmentation/porting_anisotropic_image_segmentation_gapi_fluid.cpp kernel_pkg_proper